leggers/bomb-server/README.md

 The `file` and `template` directives look in the `file` and `template` directories of that role, respectively, for the files or templates listed.

 4) The database is setup.
+This is a very standard MySQL setup, installing requisite packages, setting up user accounts and ensuring databases are created.
+If you made it through the webserver playbooks this should be a piece of cake.

 # Notes